filecoin-project/devgrants/open-grant-proposals/Petabyte-Scale-Data-Transport-Tool.md

 -	Current deal status.
 -	Md5 validation
 -	File downloading manager for retry and transmission resume
+-	IPLD-selectors support for retrieval of a subset of stored data,
 -	AES/asymmetric decryption tool
 -	Deal Log tracking tool
 -	Auto import car file from directory with CSV provide by client.